olgaliak/active-learning-detect/README.md

 I'm using wood knots dataset mentioned in this [blog](http://blog.revolutionanalytics.com/2017/09/wood-knots.html) Here is [link](https://olgaliakrepo.blob.core.windows.net/woodknots/board_images_png.zip) to the dataset: zip file with 800+ board png images.

+# Custom Vision HttpOperationError 'Bad Request'

+The current custom vision SDK is in preview mode, and one of the limitations is that an error while training does not return an error message, just a generic 'Bad Request' response.
+Common reasons for this error include:
+1) Having a tag with less than 15 images.
+Custom Vision requires a minimum of 15 images per tag and will throw an error if it finds any tag with less than that many.
+2) Having a tag out of bounds.
+If for some reason you attempt to add a tag through the API which is out of bounds, it will accept the request but will throw an error while training.
+3) No new images since last training session.
+If you try to train without adding additional images Custom Vision will return a bad request exception.
+The best way to debug these is to go into the Custom Vision website (customvision.ai) and click the train button, which should then tell you what the error was.